 IndentationError: expected an indented block

-Perhaps, later on, we intend on adding additional code here, like printing a message saying that the book is out of stock, or perhaps we intend on leaving the code as it is.
-Either way,
+Perhaps, later on, we intend on adding additional code here.
+For instance, we may want to print a message saying that the book is out of stock.
+Or perhaps we end up leaving the code as it is.

 The Python pass statement is a placeholder that indicates you intend to add code to a section of your program later on.
 The pass statement syntax is: pass.
 You can use the pass statement in loops, if statements, or classes.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"